-The management of the Company recognizes SoftBank Vision Fund, Arm, and SoftBank Corp. as its most important subsidiaries in terms of the extremely large-scale investments made therein by the Company and the impact each has on the Company’s consolidated earnings.
+The management of the Company recognizes SoftBank Vision Fund 1, Arm, and SoftBank Corp. as its most important subsidiaries in terms of the extremely large-scale investments made therein by the Company and the impact each has on the Company’s consolidated earnings.
 Important management issues of each subsidiary are as follows.

-The success of SoftBank Vision Fund is crucial to the implementation of the Company’s business model as a strategic investment holding company.
-SBIA seeks to maximize SoftBank Vision Fund’s returns over time through the following efforts.
+The success of SoftBank Vision Fund 1 is crucial to the implementation of the Company’s business model as a strategic investment holding company.
+SBIA seeks to maximize SoftBank Vision Fund 1’s returns over time through the following efforts.

 ⅰ.
 Managing large amounts of funds over the medium to long term

-As of March 31, 2020, SoftBank Vision Fund had 88 portfolio companies (excluding exited investments), comprising eight listed companies and 80 unlisted companies.
+As of March 31, 2020, SoftBank Vision Fund 1 had 88 portfolio companies (excluding exited investments), comprising eight listed companies and 80 unlisted companies.
 In both the public and private markets, volatility has been rising due to the impact of the outbreak of COVID-19.
-Operating loss from SoftBank Vision Fund and other SBIA managed funds business amounted to JPY 1.9 trillion in SBG’s consolidated financial results for the fiscal year ended March 2020 due to declines in the fair value of many investees.
-Regardless, due to the long-term strategy and life of the fund, SoftBank Vision Fund has the ability to devise strategies aimed at supporting investments and optimizing their value over the medium to long term, while avoiding the effects of market fluctuations as much as possible.
+Operating loss from SVF1 and Other SBIA-Managed Funds business amounted to JPY 1.9 trillion in SBG’s consolidated financial results for the fiscal year ended March 2020 due to declines in the fair value of many investees.
+Regardless, due to the long-term strategy and life of the fund, SoftBank Vision Fund 1 has the ability to devise strategies aimed at supporting investments and optimizing their value over the medium to long term, while avoiding the effects of market fluctuations as much as possible.
 Retaining capacity of uncalled capital to invest across market cycles enables the fund to capitalize on buying opportunities through follow-on investments created through periods of macroeconomic disruption.

 ⅱ.
 Enhancing the value of portfolio companies